Skip to main content

 Editor’s Insight

-The Kershaw Misdirect rounds out this lineup with a complementary carry need.
+The EDC Pouch represents a different but complementary carry need — the kind of coverage that makes multi-item videos useful even when you already have most categories covered.
 A well-assembled EDC kit isn’t static; it responds to changing contexts, seasons, and daily requirements.
-Adding one well-chosen item from this list might be exactly the adjustment your carry has been missing — not more gear, just better gear in the right category.
+Adding one well-chosen item from this list might be exactly the adjustment your carry has been missing.

-With 15 items covered, this video functions as a useful reference — enough options to find something relevant regardless of where your current kit has gaps.
-HICONSUMPTION doesn’t pad their roundups; if something made the cut, there’s a reason.
-Watch the full video for the hands-on context that text descriptions can’t capture: how something feels in hand, how it wears, whether the construction lives up to the spec sheet.
-Those details make the difference between a product that sounds good on paper and one you’ll actually carry every morning.
+With 11 items covered, this video functions as a useful roundup — enough options to find something relevant regardless of where your current kit has gaps.
+Best Damn EDC doesn’t pad these videos; if something made the cut, there’s a reason.
+Watch the full video for the hands-on context that text descriptions can’t fully capture: how something feels in hand, how it opens or deploys, whether the clip sits flush or prints through a pocket.
+Those details make the difference between a product that sounds good on paper and one you’ll actually reach for every morning.

 Closing Remarks